Living in Raleigh, NC

 Wrightsville Beach, Carolina Beach, and The Outer Banks are some of the favorite spots of local Raleighites to visit when the weather is nice.
 It makes for a great day trip or weekend getaway for those beach lovers looking for an additional reason to relocate.

-Not only are you two hours from the beach in Raleigh, you're two hours from some great mountains if you enjoy skiing and snowboarding!
+Not only are you two hours from the beach in Raleigh, but you're also two hours from some great mountains if you enjoy skiing and snowboarding!

 Skiing and Snowboarding is something you will find a short couple of hours from the city of Raleigh.
 Sugar, Ski Beech, Winterplace, and Snowshoe are all great mountains to go hit the slopes!